Tullimonstrum: Arguments in favour of non-vertebrate affinities

+Sallan et al. (2017)

 In 2017 Sallan et al. rejected the identification of the Tully monster as a vertebrate.
 Firstly, they noted that even the presence of the two melanosome types is variable among vertebrates; hagfish lack them altogether, and extant sharks as well as extinct forms found in the Mazon Creek area, such as Bandringa, only have spheroid melanosomes.
 Additionally, the supposed notochord extends in front of the level of the eyes, which is not the case in any other vertebrate, although is seen in lancelets.
 Even if the structure was a notochord, the presence of notochords is not limited to vertebrates either.

 Further criticism was drawn towards the identification of the blocks of the body variously as gill pouches and muscle blocks (myomeres), despite the lack of differentiation in the structure of these blocks.
 In vertebrates, myomeres are also thinner, and extend along the whole length of the body rather than stopping short of the head.
 Meanwhile, the gill pouches of lampreys are paired extensions rather than segmented structures, and are usually embedded in a complex gill skeleton, neither of which is the case in Tullimonstrum.

 Other identifications of soft-tissue structures were considered as being equally problematic.
 The supposed brain has no associated nervous tissue and is not connected to the eyes, and the purported liver was located under the gills as opposed to being further back as in other vertebrates.
 The "mouth" at the front of the proboscis was described as possessing gnathostome-like distinct tooth rows, despite lampreys having "tooth fields" on the interior of the mouth.
 This would necessitate the convergent re-evolution of grasping jaws.

-An additional difficulty is that the thin and jointed proboscis is inconsistent with the feeding methods typically used for open-water vertebrates: Either ram or suction feeding.
+An additional difficulty is that the thin and jointed proboscis is inconsistent with the feeding methods typically used for open-water vertebrates: either ram or suction feeding.
 The gill pouches would have obstructed the flow of water even further.

 Sallan et al. note that stalked eyes, tail fins, and brains are also present in anomalocaridids, and that Opabinia also has a similar proboscis.
 Previously arthropod affinities were rejected under the presumption that other Mazon Creek arthropods are preserved in three-dimensions, with carbonization of the exoskeleton, but the arthropods are not actually preserved in that manner.
 They also suggested that molluscs convergently evolved complex camera-like eyes containing melanosomes, but proponents of the vertebrate interpretation argue that no molluscs are known that have or had melanosomes in two distinct forms.
 Further similarities (such as the lobed brain, muscle bands, tail fin, proboscis, and "teeth") could support possible molluscan affinities.